Once you know how the environment can damage your skin, you can take effective steps to fight back.

 - Applying broad-spectrum sunscreen daily can help prevent UV light from reaching your skin.
 Depending on the type you choose, sunscreen can either absorb UV light or reflect it.

 - Washing your face every evening with a gentle cleanser to remove dust, bacteria, dead skin cells, and dirt that has accumulated throughout the day.

 - Beyond washing, a night skincare routine can keep contaminants such as debris and dust from penetrating the epidermal layer, and help the skin heal and hydrate.
 Consider, for example, using a hydrating, antioxidant face serum such as the Aeonia Age Defying Serum.

 - Add vitamins C or E to your morning routine.
-Whether as a serum or supplement, these antioxidant-rich vitamins can help neutralize free radicals.
+Whether as a topical product or supplement, these antioxidant-rich vitamins can help neutralize free radicals.
 The Aeonia Eye Refresh contains Vitamin E to restore hydration in the under-eye area.

 There’s no question that the environment can wreak havoc on your skin.
 But understanding what its effects are and putting the right care in place can put you in control of your skin’s future.

-- “Radiation: The Known Health Effects of Ultraviolet Radiation” WHO.
+- “Radiation: The Known Health Effects of Ultraviolet Radiation,” World Health Organization

 - “Pigmentary Disorders,” Topical Dermatology

 - “The Best Skin-Care Ingredients and Products to Shield Against Environmental Damage,” Everyday Health